 To create a new automation user group:

-Select the Groups tab, and then select Create group + to create a new user group.
+Click the Groups tab, and then click (Create group) to create a new user group.

 The group editor is displayed.